SashaCroatia/BayesianInference/README.md

 # Introduction to Recursive Bayesian Inference

-This repository is a series of R markdown notebooks I made on the study of sequential Monte Carlo (filtering).
+R repository I made on the study of sequential Monte Carlo (filtering).
 It's intended for educational purposes.

 ## Usage